All Saints Anglican School

 All Saints Anglican School ("ASAS" or "All Saints") is a private, co-educational school located in Merrimac, Queensland, Australia.
 It was established in 1987 under the Aegis of the Anglican Diocese of Brisbane.
 The school is located on a 40-hectare campus in the Gold Coast Hinterland.
 All Saints is divided into three sub-schools: the Junior School (kindergarten to Year 6), the Middle School (years 7 to 9) and the Senior School (years 10 to 12).
 It has a total student body of approximately 1850 students.
 In 2012 All Saints celebrated its 25th year on 1 November (Foundation Day).

 Merrimac Campus

 The school has two swimming pools, one indoor and one outdoor, both heated.
 It also has playing fields and sporting facilities including a three-storey health and physical education centre with a work-out room, indoor and outdoor basketball, tennis, hockey and volleyball courts and a golf course.

 The campus has a multi-level science facility with a lecture theatre for over 200 students, a music centre and a theatre space consisting of the main theatre, seating 530 (the Nairn Theatre), a smaller theatre (the Dell'Arte), a full costume department and a green room.
-The Holloway Music Centre has two practice spaces for band and oral rehearsals, classrooms and sound-proof studios.
+The Holloway Music Centre has two practice spaces for band and choral rehearsals, classrooms and sound-proof studios.